Sarracenia purpurea venosa Seeds

 Ease to Grow: Easy.

-Native Range: Wet Savannahs of the Gulf Coast of North America.
+Native Range: Peat Bogs of Southeastern North America.

 Seed Packs are fresh harvested in the Fall, and stored refrigerated.
 Seed count is approximate, but reliable.

 Note: All seeds are produced from open pollination within our collection.
 Some cross pollination among different cultivars may occur.
 Growing carnivorous plants from seeds is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.